 - Smartly designed with a large sitting area padded with orthopedic comfort foam.

-- Nylon composite Y-Flex shell beneath the saddle makes it very durable.
+- The nylon composite Y-Flex shell beneath the saddle makes it very durable.

-Dr. Kim Tofaute introduce the saddle by this speech:
+Dr. Kim Tofaute introduces the saddle in this speech:

 “The SMC4 is for sporty riders who are looking for maximum comfort.”